pacificclimate/station-data-portal/docs/user/root.rst

 Finding and selecting stations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You find and select stations by using a combination of station filtering options and spatial selection tools on the map.
+You find and select stations using a combination of station filtering options in the sidebar and spatial selection tools on the map.

 The map is the primary display of the stations you have selected.
 It typically takes up much of the screen real estate, which it shares with